ravitejajyosula/oi-assessment/README.md

 6. **Git Integration**: Platform team has access to Github for setting up repositories for Terraform, Ansible, and Helm charts
 7. **Automation Service Account**: A RBAC is already in place with required access to every system.
-8. Database Failover or Active/Active Setup is already in Place
+8. Database Failover or Active/Active Setup is already in Place per region and cross region

 ---